MSE cloud-native gateways support multiple routing modes: single-service, percentage-based, tag-based, mock, and redirection.

 Single-service routing

-The cloud-native gateway forwards requests to a backend service based on routing rules.
-For more information about how to configure services for the cloud-native gateway, see Add a service.
+The cloud-native gateway forwards requests to a specific backend service based on routing rules.
+For more information about configuring services, see Add a service.

-The gateway matches requests based on routing rules that you configured.
+The gateway matches requests against the routing rules that you configured.
 For example:

 The gateway forwards all requests that match the /user routing rule to the user service.